goddtriffin/sitemap-rs/README.md

 ## Developers

 **Project is under active maintenance - even if there are no recent commits!
-Please submit an issue / bug request if you the library needs updating for any reason!**
+Please submit an issue / bug request if the library needs updating for any reason!**

 Built with: `Rust 1.63`